 Thyroid storm causes abrupt florid symptoms of hyperthyroidism with one or more of the following: fever, marked weakness and muscle wasting, extreme restlessness with wide emotional swings, confusion, psychosis, coma, nausea, vomiting, diarrhea, and hepatomegaly with mild jaundice.
 The patient may present with cardiovascular collapse and shock.
 Thyroid storm is a life-threatening emergency requiring prompt treatment.

-Screening selected populations for TSH level is warranted.
 Free T4 is increased in hyperthyroidism.
-However, T4 can be falsely normal in true hyperthyroidism in patients with a severe systemic illness (similar to the falsely low levels that occur in euthyroid sick syndrome) and in T3 toxicosis.
+However, T4 can be falsely normal in true hyperthyroidism in patients with a severe systemic illness (similar to the falsely low levels that occur in euthyroid sick syndrome Euthyroid Sick Syndrome Euthyroid sick syndrome is a condition in which serum levels of thyroid hormones are low in patients who have nonthyroidal systemic illness but who are actually euthyroid.
+Diagnosis is based... read more ) and in T3 toxicosis.
 If free T4 level is normal and TSH is low in a patient with subtle symptoms and signs of hyperthyroidism, then serum T3 should be measured to detect T3 toxicosis; an elevated level confirms that diagnosis.

-The cause can often be diagnosed clinically (eg, exposure to a drug, the presence of signs specific to Graves disease).
-If not, radioactive iodine uptake by the thyroid may be measured by using 123I.
+The cause can often be diagnosed clinically (eg, the presence of signs specific to Graves disease).
+If not, radioactive iodine uptake by the thyroid may be measured by using iodine-123.
 When hyperthyroidism is due to hormone overproduction, radioactive iodine uptake by the thyroid is usually elevated.
-When hyperthyroidism is due to thyroiditis, iodine ingestion, or ectopic hormone production, radioactive iodine uptake is low.
+When hyperthyroidism is due to thyroiditis, iodine ingestion, or overtreatment with thyroid hormones, radioactive iodine uptake is low.

-TSH receptor antibodies can be measured to detect Graves disease, but measurement is rarely necessary except during the 3rd trimester of pregnancy to assess the risk of neonatal Graves disease; TSH receptor antibodies readily cross the placenta to stimulate the fetal thyroid.
+TSH receptor antibodies can be measured to evaluate for Graves disease.
+Measurement is done in pregnant women with a history of Graves disease during the 3rd trimester of pregnancy to assess the risk of neonatal Graves disease Hyperthyroidism in Infants and Children Hyperthyroidism is excessive thyroid hormone production.
+Diagnosis is by thyroid function testing (eg, free serum thyroxine, thyroid-stimulating hormone).
+Treatment is with methimazole and sometimes... read more ; TSH receptor antibodies readily cross the placenta to stimulate the fetal thyroid.
 Most patients with Graves disease have circulating antithyroid peroxidase antibodies, and fewer have antithyroglobulin antibodies.

 Inappropriate TSH secretion is uncommon.
 The diagnosis is confirmed when hyperthyroidism occurs with elevated circulating free T4 and T3 concentrations and normal or elevated serum TSH.